Bloomberg-Beta/Manual/2 - In our portfolio.md

 We love when our portfolio companies hire great investors.
 Find a list of firms we've worked with [here](https://www.crunchbase.com/organization/bloomberg-beta/insights/co-investors).

+Speaking of investors, find the right one for you at [VC Finder](https://tiny.cc/vcfinder).

 1 Acquired by LinkedIn, Jul.
 2014 :thumbsup:

 2 Acquired by GoDaddy, Feb.
 2015 :thumbsup: